Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 08-30-22.md

 Notice that a block of logical memory will correspond to a block of physical memory however the address may not be the same.

 Suppose we have a program called `p1.c` and inside of it we declare a `int p`.
 If we run concurrent instances of `p1.c` and log the value of the address of `p` (`&p`).
 We will notice that each program will output the same address.
-This is because the address of `p` is the same relative to the logical space, the memory allocated for *this* process, but in reality the address of `p` can be vastly different.
+This is because the address of `p` is the same relative to the logical space, the memory allocated for *this* process, but in reality the address of `p` in both programs can be vastly different.

 Speaking of running concurrent programs, the Process Scheduler, a component of the OS, chooses which programs to run based on a scheduling policy.